Delhi–Ahmedabad high-speed rail corridor

-Delhi–Ahmedabad High Speed Rail Corridor (Delhi–Ahmedabad HSR) is an approved high-speed rail line connecting India's capital Delhi with the city of Ahmedabad.
+Delhi–Ahmedabad High Speed Rail Corridor (Delhi–Ahmedabad HSR) is a proposed high-speed rail line connecting India's capital Delhi with the city of Ahmedabad.
 When completed, it will be India's second high-speed rail line.
 It is also said to be an extension of Mumbai–Ahmedabad HSR corridor.

 After Lidar surveys were completed in September 2020, the detailed projects report (DPR) was being prepared.
 On completion of this line, when combined with the Mumbai–Ahmedabad line, two of the most important cities in India will be linked via high-speed rail.
 This is estimated to cut travel time between the cities from fifteen hours to under five hours.

 Construction

 After the DPR was prepared, the construction was planned to start in the later half of 2020s.
 The alignment was chosen to run along with some of the existing railway line and highway in order to reduce the burden of land acquisition as experienced in other railway projects in India, such as the Mumbai-Ahmedabad line and Delhi Metro Pink Line which were significantly delayed due to land acquisition problems.
 The officials stated that it would take up to three to four years to acquire the land, shift utilities, get several clearances and NOCs for various departments, cut trees, and to complete other works.
 It would then take another three years to complete construction, moving the opening date to no sooner than 2031.